ChromeDevTools/devtools-frontend/test/unittests/README.md

 });
 ```

+After that, run `npm run auto-unittest` again.
+This time, only the tests that you specified will be run.

 ## Obtaining code coverage

 We can collect code coverage for the source code that is tested with unit tests.